apache/flink/docs/apis/streaming/state.md

     })
 {% endhighlight %}

+## Checkpointing Instance Fields

+Instance fields can be checkpointed by using the `Checkpointed` interface.

+When the user-defined function implements the `Checkpointed` interface, the `snapshotState(…)` and `restoreState(…)` methods will be executed to draw and restore function state.

+In addition to that, user functions can also implement the `CheckpointNotifier` interface to receive notifications on completed checkpoints via the `notifyCheckpointComplete(long checkpointId)` method.
+Note that there is no guarantee for the user function to receive a notification if a failure happens between checkpoint completion and notification.
+The notifications should hence be treated in a way that notifications from later checkpoints can subsume missing notifications.

+The above example for `ValueState` can be implemented using instance fields like this:

+{% highlight java %}

+public class CountWindowAverage
+        extends RichFlatMapFunction<Tuple2<Long, Long>, Tuple2<Long, Long>>
+        implements Checkpointed<Tuple2<Long, Long>> {

+    private Tuple2<Long, Long> sum = null;

+    @Override
+    public void flatMap(Tuple2<Long, Long> input, Collector<Tuple2<Long, Long>> out) throws Exception {

+        // update the count
+        sum.f0 += 1;

+        // add the second field of the input value sum.f1 += input.f1;

+        // if the count reaches 2, emit the average and clear the state if (sum.f0 >= 2) {
+            out.collect(new Tuple2<>(input.f0, sum.f1 / sum.f0));
+            sum = Tuple2.of(0L, 0L);
+        }
+    }

+    @Override
+    public void open(Configuration config) {
+        if (sum == null) {
+            // only recreate if null
+            // restoreState will be called before open()
+            // so this will already set the sum to the restored value sum = Tuple2.of(0L, 0L);
+        }
+    }

+    // regularly persists state during normal operation
+    @Override
+    public Serializable snapshotState(long checkpointId, long checkpointTimestamp) {
+        return sum;
+    }

+    // restores state on recovery from failure
+    @Override
+    public void restoreState(Tuple2<Long, Long> state) {
+        sum = state;
+    }
+}
+{% endhighlight %}

 ## Stateful Source Functions

 Stateful sources require a bit more care as opposed to other operators.